The Best Fried Morel Mushroom Recipe

 My rule of thumb is to avoid soaking mushrooms IF POSSIBLE, the quality and cleanliness of the mushrooms will determine how much cleaning or soaking that is required.

-The issue with soaking morels in water or salted water is that although YES it can help to release excess dirt and bugs, it can also negatively effect the quality and taste of the mushrooms.
-Morels growing in sandy soil that you pick right after a rain, will certainly be dirty and a quick bath in cold water is required.
+The issue with soaking morels in water or salted / salt water is that although YES it can help to release excess dirt and bugs, it can also negatively affect the quality and taste of the mushrooms.
+Morels growing in sandy soil that you pick right after a rain, will certainly be dirty and a quick bath in shallow bowl of cold water is required.
 And adding salt to the water you clean any mushrooms in can definitely help to extract any creepy crawly bugs that are hiding in the creases of the mushrooms.

 I also let the quality of the morel mushrooms determine how I trim them.
 Young, clean morels I just slice off the tip of the stem where as larger, older morels I will cut them in half lengthwise or even chop to use in another morel mushroom recipe instead of breading them.

 No matter how much you clean or soak you mushrooms, it’s always important to dry them as well as possible following cleaning.
-I ALWAYS give my cleaned mushrooms a final dry in my salad spinner to not only dry but also to help get any debris.
+The best way to dry morel mushrooms is in a salad spinner to not only dry but also to help get any debris!

 The Perfect Breading for Fried Morel Mushrooms